cgsaxner/DREAMING-challenge/readme.md

 This is the official repository for the [ISBI 2024](https://biomedicalimaging.org/2024/) **Diminished Reality for Emerging Applications in Medicine through Inpainting (DREAMING)** challenge.

-For general information about the challenge, please visit our website on the grand-challenge.org platform: [grand-challenge.org website](https://dreaming.grand-challenge.org/)
+For general information about the challenge, please visit our website on the grand-challenge.org platform: [DREAMING on grand-challenge.org](https://dreaming.grand-challenge.org/)

 ## Example algorithm